Krystian19/cactus-app/README.md

 + - [ ] Setup Multi-language support for categories
 + - [ ] Setup Multi-language support for Episodes, Movies, and OVAs (Including Markup)
 + - [ ] Make Release titles optional, if the Relaese title of a Season is not specified mark it as "title (Season 1)", if it's not a Season then just display the Anime name.
++ - [ ] Dashboard view will only show episodes of Seasons (Not movies, OVAs, Special)